Updated: Nov 24, 2022

 Traumatic brain injury (TBI) is a form of brain injury

-Who is Liable in Pool Accidents?
+Who is Liable in a Swimming Pool Accident?

 When Swimming Pools that are privately owned

-The petitioner must show that the pool owner was deficient in their duty of care to visitors in order to be successful in a premises liability lawsuit.
+The petitioner must show that the pool owner was deficient in their duty of care to visitors to be successful in a premises liability lawsuit.
 Negligence is described as when someone fails to do what a rational person would do in a given situation.

 Adults on the property that are not invited visitors or conscripted service providers—in other words, trespassers—are not owed a duty of care by the property owner and are thus legally responsible for any injuries they suffer while on private property.
-Pools, on the other hand, are considered a "attractive nuisance," and pool owners have a duty of care to minors, even if they have unlawfully entered the house.
+Pools, on the other hand, are considered an "attractive nuisance," and pool owners have a duty of care to minors, even if they have unlawfully entered the house.
 Owners of private pools should take precautions to discourage minors from entering.